 Rackspace is a Texas-based cloud service and web hosting, provider.
 They have integrated customer-centric organizational culture and serve as a great example of how customer service isn’t just another vertical but a crucial driving force of the business.
 Their efforts have been duly recognized by the industry, winning them prestigious accolades such as ‘Stevie Awards’.
 Not only have they included customer service in their core values and mission but also have developed unique ways to educate employees about the same.
 Some of their distinctive techniques to train employees about customer service include role-playing and personal assessment tools for employees.

 The Ritz-Carlton – Fanatic Customer Service is never too much

-Customer service is the oxygen for hospitality industry on which it survives.
+Customer service is the oxygen for the hospitality industry on which it survives.
 Ignoring customer service or delivering a sub-standard customer experience is not an option in this space.
 Ritz-Carlton surely knows this and has been doing more than just a great job.
 Their legendry customer service stories have been written in prominent books as well.

 One such example is of Mr. John Di Julius.
 John had forgotten his laptop charger in the room while staying at The Ritz Carlton.
-He received the charger immediately next day and along with it was an extra charger given by Ritz Carlton, just in case he needs it as he was traveling for business.
+He received the charger immediately the next day and along with it was an extra charger given by Ritz Carlton, just in case he needs it as he was traveling for business.
 Renowned business organizations such as Apple Inc have been following The Ritz Carlton’s footsteps and learning a thing or two from this customer service legend.